tymyrddin/blue-intel/source/docs/standards/trees.md

 node condition must be satisfied to make the root node true.
 It also has `AND` and `OR` options which represent alternatives and different steps towards achieving that goal.

-Commercial Tools like SecurITree, AttackTree+ and opensource tools like ADTool, Ent, and SeaMonster can be used to model attack trees.
-And since this is just about drawing boxes, a simple drawing tool will do.
-Also, writing out the tree in lists is very common and can suffice.
+Commercial tools like SecurITree, AttackTree+ and opensource tools like ADTool, Ent, and SeaMonster can be used to model attack trees.
+And since this is just about drawing boxes, a simple drawing tool will also do.
+Writing out the tree in lists is another very common option and can suffice.